locnnil/workshop/docs/explanation/interfaces/gpu-interface.rst

 GPU interface plug
 ------------------

-An essential element here is the GPU interface plug that is declared in the SDK definition.
+An essential element here is the content interface plug, which is declared in the :ref:`SDK definition <exp_sdk_definition>` and is thus beyond the reach of |project_markup|.
-By adding it,
-the SDK publisher lets the workshop directly access the host's GPU devices, which may be required for various GPU-intensive workloads.
+By adding it, the SDK publisher enables the workshop to directly access the host's GPU devices, which may be required for various GPU-intensive workloads.